anubis-lank/Machine-Learning-Supervised-Learning/README.md

-# Supervised Machine Learning – Classification or Regression 80 marks
+# Supervised Machine Learning – Classification or Regression
 Case Study:

 - You have been hired as a data analyst to work on a machine learning project for a multinational insurance company